VVKDO98/tech-talk-tailwind/NPM/README.md

 }
 ```

-Add the Tailwind directives to your CSS :
+Create a CSS folder with a "style.css" file and add the Tailwind directives to your CSS :

 ```
 @tailwind base;